gordonguthrie/literatecodereader/docs/index.md

 This is an [escript](https://hexdocs.pm/mix/main/Mix.Tasks.Escript.Build.html) running as a command line.

-An escript is just a standard Elixir application bundled with the runtime in a self-extracting format When run it invokes a function called `main/1` with the command line arguments as a list.
+An escript is just a standard Elixir application bundled with the runtime in a self-extracting format.
+When run it invokes a function called `main/1` with the command line arguments as a list.

 The function that is called is specified in the `mix.exs` file.
 A module is nominated as the entry point and that module is expected to expose the function `main/1`.

 In this escript the [cli.ex](./literate_compiler/cli.html) is used.
 It uses the standard Elixir `Args` to process the arguments

 ### Args